-Food trucks and beer will be available for participants to relax after a day of riding.
+Food and beer will be available for participants and family.
 Too tired to celebrate or have early dinner plans?
-We’ll have free athlete shuttles from the fairground to nearby hotels to transport you, once you have dropped your bike in the secure overnight storage tent and collected your overnight bag.
+We’ll have free athlete shuttles from the fairground to nearby hotels to transport you, once you have dropped your bike in the secure overnight storage and collected your overnight bag.

 Every rider except our participating adaptive athletes is responsible to secure his/her own lodging on Saturday night, as well as their dinner.
 World T.E.A.M. will provide shuttle service to select Frederick lodging properties for participants from the Frederick Fairgrounds.
 If you made your hotel reservation outside of the host hotels on the Face of America web page and reaching the hotel will require transportation, you will need to make arrangements with a ride sharing service to get yourself to and from the fairgrounds.